Si-ri-sha/Si-ri-sha/README.md

 I'm **Siri**, an aspiring software developer with a passion for learning and building impactful solutions.
 My journey into coding began with confusion and curiosity; Any line of code that makes my screen responsive or brings up animated stuff or even as small as adding colors to my lines fasinates me!. slow and steady!.

-## 🌟 currently

-- 💻 Diving into the world of software development with a focus on latest trend and technology.
-- 🎮 Experimenting with building interactive games as a fun and engaging way to enhance my coding skills.

 ## 🌟 When I’m not coding, you can find me:
 - 📚 Reading literary classics, gothic novels or thrillers.
-- 🧩 Solving Sudoku puzzles and math ups.
-- 🍗 Indulging in my love for cooking chicken.

 ## 📖 Working On: A Unique Personal Portfolio